cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-any-team-member.md

 Channels marked with (🗣️) receive a lot of messages, either from customers or bots, and you may want to mute them.

 - [ ] Project contractors: Your buddy will add you to the private channel for your project.

+For federal employees and staff contractors:

+- [ ] `#cg-priv-all` - private channel for in-team discussion

 For federal employees only: